metacollin/Prusa-Firmware/README.md

 Linear Advance 1.5
 filament move changes for Slice magnum, BMG, skelestruder

+# MUST UPDATE RAMBO BOARD TO PRUSA RESEARCH VERSION!!!!!!
+As of 3.8.0, Prusa moved to new board definition.
+You can no longer compile for the Ultimachines board.
+New instructions for obtaining Prusa version added below.

 # VFA fix summary, firmware compilation, and shopping list

 VFA's are a solved issue with 0.9 degree stepper motors.
 This post is a summary of what is needed to use 0.9 degree motors.